 The relevance of home inspection

 If you are selling a house, it is necessary to get rid of the essential furniture that you don't need.
-For this, you have to join hands with an ace furniture removal company.
+In addition, you have to join hands with an ace furniture removal company.
 To know more about this, check out Delco Removals

 Purchasing a house is a considerable investment.
 Hence, it is necessary to go ahead with the home inspection process diligently.
-The following questions can get added to your checklist:
+Furthermore, the following questions can get added to your checklist:

 The foundation and the structure

 - Does the house have a firm foundation?

 - Are the doorframes and windows strong?

 - Does the home have straight visual lines?